smudge/sojourn/README.md

 * If the request has any UTM data attached (utm_source, utm_campaign, etc)

 In this way, you know each time someone visits your site through an external source.

+## Current Limitations (i.e. the 'todo' list)

+* Tested only on rails 3.2.18 and ruby 2.0.0 with ActiveRecord and PostgreSQL.
+* Assumes `User` class exists.
+* Assumes `current_user` is defined in controllers.
+* Relies on cookies to track visitor UUID across requests.
+* There are no tests.